RamjotSingh/PreConfiguratorForTraefikOnServiceFabric/README.md

 The parameters are as follows
 - **TraefikApplicationInsightsKey** - Application insights key.
 This is where the pre-configurator will send logs to
 - **TraefikCertsToConfigure** - Certificates to configure.
-These are to be specified in <fileName>;<Source>;<identifier> format with individual certs comma separated fileName is the filename of the cert on disk
+These are to be specified in <fileName>;<Source>;<identifier> format with individual certs comma separated

+fileName is the filename of the cert on disk

 Source can be LocalMachine or KeyVault, depending on which the certificate will either be picked from LocalMachine\MY store or the configured KeyVault

 Identifier is Certificate thumbprint for LocalMachine and KeyVault secret name for KeyVault.

 *Note the certificates MUST be uploaded to keyvault using the Certificates option and not Secrets*
 - **TraefikKeyVaultUri** - Only required if you want to use KeyVault.
 This should be the KeyVault Uri.
 Start with https://
-- **TraefikKeyVaultClientId** - An Application must be associated with KeyVault to access it.
+- **TraefikKeyVaultClientId** - Only required if using KeyVault.
+An Application must be associated with KeyVault to access it.
 Refer [this](https://docs.microsoft.com/en-us/azure/key-vault/key-vault-use-from-web-application#authenticate-with-a-certificate-instead-of-a-client-secret) to setup
-- **TraefikKeyVaultClientSecret** or **TraefikKeyVaultClientCert** - Depending on what option you used to step above you need to specify the client secret or certificate thumbprint for the application certificate.
+- **TraefikKeyVaultClientSecret** or **TraefikKeyVaultClientCert** - Only required if using KeyVault.
+Depending on what option you used to step above you need to specify the client secret or certificate thumbprint for the application certificate.
 If the certificate is used, it must be installed on the machine.
 TraefikKeyVaultClientCert is the preferred option as it ensures no secrets are used in the configuration files.

 Deploy the Traefik service fabric application and pre-configurator should configure the Traefik instance before running.